If you did not complete the last section, download and open the farnsworth01.axm file from the FormIt Primer folder.

-Make sure that you're in the 3D Perspective view by clicking the 3D cube in the Navigation bar
+Make sure that you're in the 3D Perspective view by clicking the 3D icon in the Navigation bar

 Group the rectangle in order to prevent new geometry from "sticking" to it.
 Double click the rectangle to select it.
 Right-click and choose Group (G)

 You are ready to start sketching out the upper terrace of the Farnsworth house.
 Click here to learn more about 3D sketching with World Axes.
 Now let's start by creating a rectangle on the imported image

 Click Settings > turn off Snap to Grid (S G)

 While in the Line tool, click near the upper left corner of the upper terrace in the imported sketch

 Move your mouse along the red axis that appears.
 Click the Tab key to input the exact dimension.
 Make the long side 77'-4 1\8"